 FIRE SPRINKLER SYSTEMS offer very best protection with PHOTOELECTRIC ALARMS with HEAT SENSOR (preferably Rate of Rise type) in every room and CARBON MONOXIDE ALARMS near gas appliances.
 Fire sprinklers, like fixed temp heat sensors, will not activate until temperature reaches 135 degrees so a smoldering smoke condition can still cause smoke inhalation deaths and injuries before sprinklers activate with out the photo / heat alarms to warn occupants.

 Fire Sprinklers are the best means of preventing a fire from becoming a raging inferno but not many homes have them due to the Fire Insurance companies setting up the NFPA in 1896 and controlling fire codes that only mandated sprinklers in places of business and kept them out of homes for over 114 years.
-More recently since 2011 California became the 1st State to mandate fire sprinklers in new home construction.
-Several States allow local jurisdictions to regulate sprinkler codes and strangely other States have legislation that do not support it.
-Despite NFPA continued negligence on the ionization alarms, and past negligence concerning home sprinkler systems, the NFPA is now advocating Fire Sprinklers for new homes.
-See www.firesprinklerinitiative.org If you live in U.K. and have radiator heating system see the 7th video on right about the very affordable Blueproof device that can be used as an alternative to fire sprinklers.
+More recently since 2011 California became the 1st State to mandate fire sprinklers in new home construction and some States allow local & county jurisdictions to regulate sprinkler codes, yet other States have legislation that do not support it due to special interests group such as NHBA - National Home Builders Association lobbying against and blocking mandatory fire sprinkler legislation in all but 2 States and D.C. (see Fire Sprinkler Page ).
+Despite NFPA continued negligence on the ionization alarms, and past negligence concerning home sprinkler systems, the NFPA is now advocating Fire Sprinklers for new homes but have lost the fight for most part due to NHBA lobbying efforts.
+See www.firesprinklerinitiative.org

 Please share this life saving information with as many people as possible on Face Book and other social media sites.